26 June 2011

 Baker, a former Lehman Brothers executive, introduced the bill under the “10-minute rule” on March 15th, with a view to bringing greater clarity to banks’ accounts — in particular how they account for derivatives holdings.

-His Financial Services (Regulation of Derivatives) Bill would, if adopted, require banks to hold two parallel sets of books.
+His Financial Services (Regulation of Derivatives) Bill would require banks to hold two parallel sets of books.
 One would mark banks’ holdings to market, as is the practise under IFRS, and the other would require them to assess their value based on historic cost.
-Baker proposes that banks should be required to adopt the lower of the two values.
+Baker proposes that banks should be required to adopt whichever is the lower of the two values.
 Baker said the bill is designed “to expose banks’ false profits, overstated capital and hidden losses”.

 A press release said that “EU-mandated International Financial Reporting Standards (IFRS) are forcing UK and Irish banks to deceive themselves and all their stakeholders about their true financial positions.
 These accounting standards have contributed enormously to the severity of the financial crisis in both countries, and pose a lethal threat to any recovery.
 Baker said that auditing banks under IFRS means that their true solvency is not accounted for and that banks which seem profitable under IFRS may in fact be loss-making and destroying their capital.
 This was almost certainly true of both RBS and HBOS in the two to three years prior to their 2008 collapses.